Code4Community/Code4Community.github.io/tutorials/react-jsx-tutorial.md

 ## Prerequisite Knowledge

 **Required Knowledge**
 - JavaScript: React is written in JavaScript.
 You will have to at least have the syntax down to understand React.
-I also recommend you know HTTP Requests and the array functions JavaScript offers (especially `map`) which are used very frequently throughout JSX.
+I also recommend you know HTTP Requests and the array functions JavaScript offers (especially `map`) which are used very frequently throughout JSX, though they are not *necessary*.

 **Recommended Knowledge**
 - HTML/CSS: While not really a prerequisite to actually work with React, especially the parts where we interface with the backend, you will want to understand how to do Front-End Design with HTML/CSS, otherwise much of the templating and front-end specific stuff will be much more challenging.